What is Ripple and Ripple Factor? Formula of Ripple Factor

 Derivation of Ripple Factor Formula

-The rectified output does not have pure DC component but it has AC component as well.
-The AC component available in the rectified DC cause lower rectification efficiency.
-The load current has both AC and DC component.
-Let the load current is IL and the load current iL has both AC component and DC component(Idc).
+The rectified output does not have a pure DC component but an AC component as well.
+The AC component available in the rectified DC causes lower rectification efficiency.
+The load current has both AC and DC components.
+Let the load current be IL, and the current IL has both an AC component and a DC component(Idc).

 Ripple = IL– Idc = VL– Vdc

-Here, iL and vL are the output current and voltage through the load connected at the terminals of rectifier.
-Similarly, Vdc and Idc are the average value of load voltage and current.
-The RMS value and the average value of the load current is as given below.
+Here, iL and vL are the output current and voltage through the load connected at the terminals of the rectifier.
+Similarly, Vdc and Idc are the average values of load voltage and current.
+The RMS value and the average value of the load current are given below.

-The calculation of RMS value of the rectified current is follows.
+The calculation of the RMS value of the rectified current is as follows.

 derivation of ripple factor formula